awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 You can do real\-time monitoring of API calls by directing CloudTrail logs to CloudWatch Logs and establishing corresponding metric filters and alarms\.

-Security Hub recommends that you create a metric filter and alarm for failed console authentication attempts\.
+CIS recommends that you create a metric filter and alarm for failed console authentication attempts\.
 Monitoring failed console logins might decrease lead time to detect an attempt to brute\-force a credential, which might provide an indicator, such as source IP, that you can use in other event correlations\.

 To run this check, Security Hub uses custom logic to perform the exact audit steps prescribed for control 3\.6 in the [CIS AWS Foundations Benchmark v1\.2](https://d1.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf)\.
 This control fails if the exact metric filters prescribed by CIS are not used\.
 Additional fields or terms cannot be added to the metric filters\.